Likelihood-Free Frequentist Inference: Bridging Classical Statistics and Machine Learning for Reliable Simulator-Based Inference: Likelihood-Free Frequentist Inference via Odds Estimation

-} One way of interpreting the odds \revJMLR{${\mathbb{O}}(\x; \theta)$} is to regard it as a measure of the chance that \revJMLR{$\x$} was generated from $F_\theta$ rather than from $G$.
-That is, a large odds \revJMLR{${\mathbb{O}}(\x; \theta)$} reflects the fact that it is plausible that \revJMLR{$\x$} was generated from $F_\theta$ (instead of $G$).
-We call $G$ a ``reference distribution'' as we are comparing $F_\theta$ for different $\theta$ with this distribution.

-The odds function ${\mathbb{O}}(\X; \theta)$ with $\theta \in \Theta$ as a parameter can be \revJMLR{estimated} with a probabilistic classifier, such as a neural network with a softmax layer, suitable for the data $\X$ at hand.
-Algorithm~\ref{alg:joint_y} in Appendix~\ref{app:methods} summarizes our procedure for simulating a labeled sample $\T$ for estimating odds.
-For all experiments in this paper, we use p=1/2 and $G=F_\X$, where $F_\X$ is the marginal distribution of $F_\theta$ with respect to $\pi_\Theta$.
+One way of interpreting ${\mathbb{O}}(\x; \theta)$ is to regard it as a measure of the chance that $\x$ was generated from $F_\theta$ rather than from $G$.
+That is, a large odds ${\mathbb{O}}(\x; \theta)$ reflects the fact that it is plausible that $\x$ was generated from $F_\theta$ (instead of $G$).
+We call $G$ a ``reference distribution'' as we are comparing $F_\theta$ for different $\theta$ with this distribution. \addEJS{Equation~\ref{eq:odds_def} is equivalent to the likelihood $p(\x|\theta)$ up to a normalization constant, as shown in \cite[Proposition 3.1]{dalmasso2020ACORE}.} The odds function ${\mathbb{O}}(\X; \theta)$ with $\theta \in \Theta$ as a parameter can be \revJMLR{estimated} with a probabilistic classifier, such as a neural network with a softmax layer, suitable for the data at hand.
+Algorithm~\ref{alg:joint_y} in Appendix~\ref{app:methods} summarizes our procedure for simulating a labeled sample $\T$.
+For all experiments in this paper, we use p=1/2 and $G=F_\X$, where $F_\X$ is the (empirical) marginal distribution of $F_\theta$ with respect to $\pi_\Theta$.